 Agile in Execution Phase

-This is really tough to make any change in this part but still, the Agile strategy will help to divide the project into more simpler chunks and invite the buy-in from the client.
+This is really tough to change this part, but the Agile strategy will still help divide the project into simpler chunks and invite buy-in from the client.

-The agile strategy will help for continual improvement making things easy to complete faster and efficient.
+The agile strategy will help for continual improvement, making things easy to complete faster and efficiently.

 Agile Strategy in Construction | Pitfalls

-Agile scope in Construction management is not that brilliant as in a software development project but still, it helps wherever applicable.
-Following are major issues needs to be addressed while thinking in Agile strategy on a capital construction project.
+Agile scope in Construction management is not that brilliant as in a software development project, but it still helps wherever applicable.
+The following are major issues that need to be addressed while thinking in an Agile strategy on a capital construction project.

-- Integrated meetings are required rather than sharing data electronically as in Software development Project.
+- Integrated meetings are required rather than sharing data electronically as in the Software development Project.

-- A core principle of Agile is not piece by piece but it is incremental pieces that add value to the customer and is released from contractor to customer.
+- Agile’s core principle is not piece by piece, but incremental pieces add value to the customer and are released from contractor to customer.

-- Labour cost increases always from the baseline plan whenever delays occur.
-They say – It needs the right peoples, at the right location, with the right material, equipment and tools, and with right instructions.
+- Labor cost always increases from the baseline plan whenever delays occur.
+They say it needs the right people, at the right location, with the right material, equipment and tools, and the right instructions.

-It’s quite clear that to implement exact “Agile” in Construction Industry as per definition is not logical as you can not handover chunks to a customer.
+It’s quite clear that implementing the exact “Agile” in Construction Industry as per definition is not logical as you can not hand over chunks to a customer.
 But the Agile approach is somewhat helpful.
 Waterfall management is also adaptive but not as iterative as a software development project.

 Before you go make sure to listen to this Young man Agile in Construction Management